Zennoon/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 uppercase using ASCII code manipulation.
 In summary, a string declared as a pointer can not be mutated, but if it is declared as an array, its characters can be mutated.

+6-cap_string.c: We go through the string on character at a time, and check if it is a separator character using is_separator function.
+If it is, we check if the next character in the string is a lowercase letter.
+If so, we capitalize it and skip one iteration because the next character in the loop is the one we just capitalized, so no point in checking.
+Just optimizing where I can :).